 “It was good,” she says, “the best so far.”
-I’m still waiting patiently for words like “earth shattering” or “showstopping” and this lacklustre sexnaissance so far has been, just as Hattie predicted, somewhat underwhelming.
+I’m still waiting patiently for words like “earth-shattering” or “show-stopping” and this lackluster sexnaissance so far has been, just as Hattie predicted, somewhat underwhelming.
 But still, she’s talking comfortably about it and I have to remind myself that this at least is something.
-This girl last week would probably not even have touched herself if she was cramping so this is undeniable progress.
-Hattie was making slow and steady headway towards her goal and last night she took a couple of extra steps with the help of the sex angels.
-The sex angels.
+This girl last week would probably not even have touched herself if she was cramping, so this is undeniable progress.
+Hattie was making slow and steady headway toward her goal, and last night, she took a couple of extra steps with the help of the sex angels.
 Having done a little sleuthing myself last night, I can conclude that in no way would a sex angel do anything near to warming my loins but that just shows how delightfully different we all are.

-Well it turns out sex angels are an actual thing.
+Well, it turns out sex angels are an actual thing.
 The web is bursting with erotica describing winged creatures and their vibrant sexual activities.
 There’s probably nothing unsexier than reading erotica out of context and there’s only so many times I can read about an angel’s “throbbing member” or “angel juice” before I have to take myself away and try and burn it from my memory.
-That night I think of Hattie probably beginning another sesh and I hope tonight will be the night.
-Part of me knows she’s ready, so I cross my fingers and pray, to the sex angels of course.
+That night, I think of Hattie probably beginning another session and I hope tonight will be the night.
+Part of me knows she’s ready, so I cross my fingers and pray, to the sex angels, of course.

 I receive a text in the morning with six emojis.

 It’s a fairly cryptic selection but I don’t struggle to decipher it.
-She’s only gone and bloody done it.
-With such an eclectic grouping of emojis though I am left unsure of the general narrative, mainly because theres no angel emoji in sight.
+She’s finally done it!
+With such an eclectic grouping of emojis though, I am left unsure of the general narrative, mainly because there's no angel emoji in sight.